particle-iot/docs/src/content/hardware/b-series-som/som-first-board.md

 - RGB Status LED (optional)
 - Reset and Mode Buttons (optional)

-Unlike the E Series module, the B Series SoM does not include the PMIC (Power Management IC, bq24195) and fuel gauge (MAX17043).
+Unlike the E-Series module, the B-Series SoM does not include the PMIC (Power Management IC, bq24195) and fuel gauge (MAX17043).
 There are several reasons for this:

 - The PMIC is not necessary for devices that are externally powered, such as by power mains, or a vehicle power supply.
 - For specific applications like solar, there are different PMICs with better performance.